-7 Conclusion
+6 Conclusion

 We propose a simple MLP based encoder decoder model that matches or supersedes the performance of prior neural network baselines on popular long-term forecasting benchmarks.
-At the same time, our model if 5-10x faster than the best Transformer based baselines.
+At the same time, our model is 5-10x faster than the best Transformer based baselines.
 Our study shows that self attention might not be necessary to learn the periodicity and trend patterns at least for these long-term forecasting benchmarks.
 Our theoretical analysis partly explains why this could be the case by proving that linear models can achieve near optimal rate when the ground truth is generated from a linear dynamical system.
-However, for future work it would be interesting to rigorously analyze MLPs and Transformer under some simple mathematical model for time-series data and potentially quantify the (dis)advantages of these architectures for different levels of seasonality and trends.
+However, for future work it would be interesting to rigorously analyze MLPs and Transformer (including non-linearity) under some simple mathematical model for time-series data and potentially quantify the (dis)advantages of these architectures for different levels of seasonality and trends.
+Also, note that transformers are generally more parameter efficient than MLPs while being much more memory and compute intensive.
+This could be a limitation while training extremely large scale pre-trained models but the benefits of that line of work are not immediately clear in time-series forecasting and is beyond the scope of this work.